What is mGBA? ⬨

 mGBA emulates two platforms currently, with the work-in-progress medusa version supporting a third:

 - Game Boy Advance emulation is currently very good.
-There are known bugs and a small handful of games that don’t boot.
+There are known bugs with some games, but there are no games that don’t boot.

 - Game Boy/Game Boy Color emulation is good.
 Most games work but there are still plenty of bugs.
 Please file a bug if you find a game that doesn’t boot.

-- DS support is very early with poor compatibility at the moment, and only available in the medusa branch, which is not under active development at the moment.
+- DS support is very early with poor compatibility at the moment, and only available in the medusa branch, which is not currently under active development.

 What peripherals and cartridge types does mGBA support? ⬨